TRIO - Project ASPIRE

 TRIO Project ASPIRE Office

 TRIO - Project ASPIRE Services:

 Each semester TRIO - Project ASPIRE offers in-person or online workshops in a variety of topics, such as reading comprehension strategies, reducing test anxiety, habits of the successful college student, tips for taking tests, money management and strategies to achieve life balance.
-Additionally, Project ASPIRE collaborates with Gateway's Center for Academic Success, Ready to Work, Work and Learn, and Student Resources to offer some of the workshops or to offer different topics to our participants.
+Additionally, Project ASPIRE collaborates with Gateway's Center for Academic Success, Ready to Work, and Student Resources to offer some of the workshops or to offer different topics to our participants.

 If you are undecided or need help changing your major, we have a career interest inventory available to assist you in clarifying your career goals.
 We also provide coaching on job interview skills, resume writing, writing a cover letter, completing job applications, etc.